- I worked 40 hours a week for 50 weeks, so why didn't I qualify for 2000 hours of supervised experience?

 - How long does it take for me to become licensed after I have taken and passed both exams?

-- How do I count publications for CE credit?
+- How do I apply for disability accommodations for the examinations?

 You can download the regulations (251 CMR) from our web-site, or you can purchase them from: